 The students should reach an analytical level.
 The students should also acquire an overview of the treatment methods for organic waste and be able to plan and dimension treatment plants.
 The students will be introduced to central topics in solid waste handling.
 The circulation-based purification system is a central element of the course.

 The lecturer is available during office hours.

 Literature will be decided on course start.
-Canvas will be used for the dissemination of parts of the course literature.
+Material handed out at the start of the course.